3. Pandas

 Note

-Since pandas is created by a third party independent from the core Python developers, it wouldn’t be installed by default if you followed our our advanced installation instructions.
+Since pandas is created by a third party independent from the core Python developers, it wouldn’t be installed by default if you followed our advanced installation instructions.

 It’s available to you because the JupyterLab Desktop developers have pre-selected a curated list of common utilities to include with the package, another reason to love their easy installer.